Sample Logic Bohemian – Breathtaking

 What immediately hits you is the airiness and almost 3D sound depth of the initial patches.
 Do doubt the lush effects play a great part, but there is an otherworldly texture to the recorded instruments that’s so unusual and something only capable of creating in the first place by a master of the instrument.
 The further you explore the more you find this amazing balance of tradition and cutting-edge technology consisting, it’s pretty awe-inspiring stuff.
 The balance does start tilting towards the digital as you invoke more FX engines, push the distortion levels and thicken the modulation, of course, but keeping everything sensible results in organic synthesis like nothing else I’ve heard so far.

 The first atmospheres category is split between ambience and stingers, the latter being a lot more aggressive and cinematic.
-Both of these categories contain amazing patches, and probably the most successful of the library in regards to right out of the box usable.
+Both of these categories contain amazing patches and are probably the most successful of the library in regards to right out-of-the-box usable.
 The ambience selections are perfect foundation pads for film and video productions, with the stingers offering a lot of inspiration for your action film trailer projects.

 However, the individual instruments are excellent in their own rights, especially when combined with the step animator – which really is a review in itself.
 Probably the most fully featured arpeggiator out there, the Step Animator allows you to easily draw velocity, pan and duration curves – fully customise the individual note pitch, length and stroke style – then MIDI drag and drop the results into your DAW – pretty amazing stuff.

-The percussive category is unusual in that the majority of samples are made from hitting, blowing or affecting instruments in unusual ways.
+The percussive category is unusual in that the majority of samples are made by hitting, blowing or affecting instruments in unusual ways.
 There are some absolutely amazing sound patches here, including arpeggiated sequences, loops and some smaller mapped kits.
-Standout patches include the astonishing Bowed Cymbals kit, Batmans Wind Singers and pretty much everything in the transitions category, haha – I can’t choose!
+Standout patches include the astonishing Bowed Cymbals kit, Batman’s Wind Singers and pretty much everything in the transitions category, haha – I can’t choose!

 Reverbs and delays and filters – oh my!

-Bohemians UI is extremely easy to navigate, mostly dominated by nifty FX tiles ranging from filter, distortion, delay, reverb and EQ, plus some modulation effects including 2 oscillator waves layer and a very simple to use LFO.
+Bohemians UI is extremely easy to navigate, mostly dominated by nifty FX tiles ranging from the filter, distortion, delay, reverb and EQ, plus some modulation effects including 2 oscillator waves layer and a very simple-to-use LFO.

-Fortunately, all of the FX power is simple to control, most FX tiles having its own level control, with a hi/lo pass filter, stereo width and volume filter in easy reach on the main page.
-The big downside, and it’s only if you’re like me and get out of control applying a wall of FX to everything, but when layering multiple instances of Bohemian the ever-building FX processes washes most of the dynamics and timbre of the original instrument into mud.
+Fortunately, all of the FX power is simple to control, most FX tiles have their own level control, with a hi/lo pass filter, stereo width and volume filter in easy reach on the main page.
+The big downside and it’s only if you’re like me and get out of control applying a wall of FX to everything, but when layering multiple instances of Bohemian the ever-building FX processes wash most of the dynamics and timbre of the original instrument into mud.
 An obvious answer would be for a separate, global FX processor – something I would love to use on other FX and instruments in my collection.
 Dreams are free, I guess.